 When using events for outreach and evangelism, the event should be conducted in a non-religious manner.
 The event should be non-threatening and fun.
 If the event is fun and meaningful, the guests will tell others.
 Many people who declined may respond to an invitation to the next event.
 As you plan your event, remember how important each person is to God.
-Making the occasion first-class can communicate to your quests that you value them.
+Making the occasion first-class can communicate to your guests that you value them.
 And they should be important to us!
-Jesus died for each person who comes through your door.
+Jesus died for them.
 Building relationships before and during the event is a key to positive response.
 Pray ahead of time, then relax and enjoy the event.
 Tension in the host will be evident and will reduce the effectiveness of the event.